What Is Crazing in Ceramics and How To Prevent It!

 What Is Thermal Expansion?

-Thermal expansion occurs when pottery heats up and begins to expand.
-Glazes and Clays have different thermal expansion rates depending on the minerals they are made out of and how much water they contain.
-Basically, clay expands as it heats up, followed by shrinkage as it cools.
+Thermal expansion occurs when pottery heats up and expands.
+Glazes and Clays have different thermal expansion rates depending on the minerals they are made of and the amount of water they contain.
+Basically, clay expands as it heats up, then shrinks as it cools.

-So, when you fire your pottery in a kiln, they will continually expand in small increments, often at a different rate to the glaze applied.
-However, when the kiln starts to cool, the clay contracts in size.
+So, when you fire your pottery in a kiln, it will expand in small increments, often at a different rate than the glaze.
+However, as the kiln cools, the clay contracts in size.

 Thermal expansion affects glazes differently.
 If your clay expands or shrinks too fast for your glaze to keep up, the glaze will harden, then stretch across your clay, causing tension.

-As your pottery cools down under tension, the glaze may start to stretch or shrink too far, causing cracks that relieve the pressure.
+As your pottery cools under tension, the glaze may stretch or shrink too much, causing cracks that relieve the pressure.

 What is Delayed Crazing